The Eagles launched “The Long Goodbye” tour with a sold-out concert at Madison Square Garden in New York.

 Another treat for fans at the concert was the appearance of Steely Dan, which is the opening act for the whole tour.

 According to reviews of the concert, Donald Fagen was in good voice, and his accompaniment included a four-piece brass section.
 Steely Dan hits played included “Rikki Don’t Lose That Number”, “Reelin’ In The Years” and “Hey Nineteen”.
 What a great bonus for Eagles fans.
+Update: Due to an illness, Donald Fagen missed some performances, so Sheryl Crow, Steve Miller, and The Doobie Brothers each helped open shows.
+Fagen is doing better now, and has continued with the tour in 2024.

 The concert wrapped up with one of the most classic of all Classic Rock songs…”Hotel California”.
 The Eagles have always been one of the best-sounding live bands, and their “Long Goodbye” gives fans one last chance to hear them.
 In keeping with the name of the tour, it may run for at least a couple of years, and dates are being added.